|

 The

-grades you are making in school now may well influence your whole
+grades you are making in school

-educational future, while there is a good chance that you will
+while there is a good chance

-have a hard time remembering this boy's name in a few years.
+name in a few years.
 Have

-the strength of character to tell this boy exactly how you feel.
+to tell this boy exactly how

-If he's the right kind of fellow you'll gain his respect.
-Better
+kind of fellow you'll gain

-still, you'll find your own self respect.
+you'll find your own self

 Incidentally,

-your parents should help you with this decision by putting down
+your parents should help you

-a "work before play" rule.
+down a "work before play"

 |